IanHo2019/DID_Handbook/README.md

 areg asmrs post pcinc asmrh cases i.year, absorb(stfips) vce(cluster stfips) reghdfe asmrs post pcinc asmrh cases, absorb(stfips year) cluster(stfips)
 ```
 `asmrs` is suicide mortality rate, and `post` is treatment dummy $D_{st}$.
 All the other variables are control variables.
-Stata reports a DID coefficient in levels of -2.516 (with standard error of 2.283), which is significantly different from zero at 95% confidence level.
+Stata reports a DID coefficient in levels of -2.516 (with standard error of 2.283), which is insignificantly different from zero.

 Then we can apply the Bacon decomposition theorem to the TWFE DID model.
 ```stata